Md-Ikbal-Hasan/assignment9-educational-website/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-## A summary about this project
+# A summary about this project

 - This is a basic quize application.
 It is developed using react.
 There are several categories quize topic like css,react,git etc. Every categories has many quize.
 If you choose a correct answer it will show the message and same as wrong answer.You can see the right answer by clicking the view icon